Table of Contents

 - higher education institutes in Niedersachsen, Germany via academiccloud.de

-Q: Does Overleaf offer git or dropbox integrations?
+Q: Does the GWDG Overleaf service offer zotero or mendeley integrations?

 A: No, unfortunately the manufacturer reserves this for his cloud service: https://de.overleaf.com/for/enterprises/features

 Q: Does the GWDG Overleaf service offer git or dropbox integrations?